-2552 Bathymetry-the measurement of the depth of bodies of water.
-2553 2554 2555 2556 2557 Block group -the name for a subdivision of a census tract.
+2777 Bathymetry-the measurement of the depth of bodies of water.
+2778 2779 2780 2781 2782 Block group -the name for a subdivision of a census tract.
 A census tract is a small, relatively permanent statistical subdivision of a county or statistically equivalent entity, delineated for data presentation purposes by a local group of census data users or the geographic staff of a regional census center in accordance with U.S. Census Bureau guidelines.
 The block group is the lowest-level geographic entity for which the U.S. Census Bureau tabulates sample data from a decennial census.
-2558 Cadastral data-the data representing the cadastre.
-2559 2560 Cadastre -a public record, survey, or map of the value, extent, and ownership of land as a basis of taxation.
-2561 2562 2563 Component -a reusable program building block that can be combined with other components across a distributed network to form an application.
+2783 Cadastral data-the data representing the cadastre.
+2784 2785 Cadastre -a public record, survey, or map of the value, extent, and ownership of land as a basis of taxation.
+2786 2787 2788 Component -a reusable program building block that can be combined with other components across a distributed network to form an application.
 See also Service Component.
-(FEA Enterprise Architecture Glossary Of Terms 40) 2564 2565 2566 Coverage -feature that acts as a function to return values from its range for any direct position within its spatial, temporal or spatiotemporal domain.
+(FEA Enterprise Architecture Glossary Of Terms 45) 2789 2790 2791 Coverage -feature that acts as a function to return values from its range for any direct position within its spatial, temporal or spatiotemporal domain.
 Examples include a raster image or a digital elevation model or a satellite image.
-See also Feature (ISO 19123:2005(E)) 2567 Dataset-identifiable collection of data (ISO 19113:2002(E) 2568 2569 Dataset Series -collection of datasets sharing the same product specification (ISO 19113:2002(E) 2570 Feature-abstraction of real world phenomena (ISO 19101:2002(E)) 2571 2572 2573 2574 2575 Geodetic control -Geodetic control surveys are usually performed to establish a basic control network (framework of known point locations) from which supplemental surveying and mapping work is performed.
+See also Feature (ISO 19123:2005(E)) 2792 Dataset-identifiable collection of data (ISO 19113:2002(E) 2793 2794 Dataset Series -collection of datasets sharing the same product specification (ISO 19113:2002(E) 2795 Feature-abstraction of real world phenomena (ISO 19101:2002(E)) 2796 2797 Geocoding -the process of identifying the geographic location of a postal address-a subset of georeferencing 2798 2799 2800 2801 2802 Geodetic control -Geodetic control surveys are usually performed to establish a basic control network (framework of known point locations) from which supplemental surveying and mapping work is performed.
 Geodetic network surveys are distinguished by use of redundant, interconnected, permanently monumented control points that comprise the framework for the National Spatial Reference System (NSRS) or are often incorporated into the NSRS.
-2576 2577 Geospatial Data -data with implicit or explicit reference to a location relative to the Earth (Adapted from ISO 19118:2005(E)) 2578 2579 Geospatial Information -information concerning phenomena implicitly or explicitly associated with a location relative to the Earth (Adapted from ISO 19101:2002(E)) 2580 2581 Geospatial Information System -information system dealing with information concerning phenomena associated with location relative to the Earth (Adapted from ISO 19101:2002(E)) 2582 2583 Geospatial Service -service that transforms, manages, or presents [geospatial] information to users (Adapted from ISO 19101:2002(E))
+2803 2804 Geographic Information System -a system for the storage, retrieval, analysis, display and maintenance of geographic information 2805 2806 2807 Georeferencing -the process of identifying the geographic location of a piece of information. (the most common example is finding the latitude and longitude of a postal address, which is usually called geooding-a subset of georeferencing)

-40 http://colab.cim3.net/cgi-bin/wiki.pl?Enterprise Architecture Glossary Of Terms
+$^{^{45}\} http://colab.cim3.net/cgi-bin/wiki.pl?
+Enterprise_Architecture_Glossary_Of_Terms$